Lawn Care Services – Weed Control + Fertilization

 When your lawn is healthy, it is naturally preventative to the growth of weeds.
 A thick root system will help choke out weeds before getting the chance to grow and will limit the frequency of the development of weeds.
 The right watering and fertilization will help to achieve this as well, but it won’t be all you need to prevent every weed, even in very healthy lawns.

-We take our job seriously and have lawn care technicians who are not only fully trained, but who are passionate and knowledgeable.
-Your property will be under close watch when you use our lawn care services, plus we will write notes on your invoices and be available for any questions you might think of.
+We take our job seriously and have lawn care technicians who are not only fully trained but who are also passionate and knowledgeable.
+Your property will be under close watch when you use our lawn care services, plus we will write notes on your invoices and will be available for any questions you might have.

 “WinLAWN is the best lawn care service in Georgia.
 My lawn is green, has zero weeds, and looks great!
 I recommend their turf care program to everyone I know!” – James W. – Alpharetta Homeowner

 The standard plan that we offer will give you everything needed for a lawn that is free from weeds, is vibrant green and luxurious.
-The plan includes 8 applications for your lawn during the year.
-The expert fertilization and weed control included in this yearly cycle is a complete approach of pre and post-budding treatments.
-Using this plan you will no longer see weeds in your lawn, as it will kill any existing ones and stop new ones from popping up.
-With lawn fertilization your lawn will also be perfectly nourished all year long.
-Organic and Lime fertilizers are also something we use so your soil is conditioned and made new.
-We get optimal results by applying each treatment at important agronomic stages during the year.
-You will see a greener, thicker, healthier lawn when we are done!
+The plan includes eight applications for your lawn during the year.
+The expert fertilization and weed control included in this yearly cycle is a comprehensive approach of pre and post-budding treatments.
+Using this plan, you will no longer see weeds in your lawn, as it will kill any existing ones and stop new ones from popping up.
+With lawn fertilization, your grass will also be nourished perfectly all year long.
+Organic and Lime fertilizers are also something we use, so your soil is conditioned and made new.
+We get optimal results by applying each treatment at critical agronomic stages during the year.
+You will see a greener, thicker, healthier lawn over time!

 Weeds are very opportunistic and will move in fast if they are not controlled, but what is a good weed control plan?
 First, start with the thickness of your lawn.
 A thick strand of turfgrass will keep weeds at bay quicker than most things.
-If your lawn is thin, than use a quality grass seed and overseed it.
-Getting a quality grass seed means choosing one which is resistant to drought, disease and insects.
-Spring and late summer to early fall is the perfect time to seed your lawn, and it is okay to do so each year until your lawn is thick.
+If your lawn is thin, then use quality grass seed and overseed it.
+Getting a quality grass seed means choosing one which is resistant to drought, disease, and insects.
+Spring and late summer to early fall is the perfect time to seed your lawn, and it is okay to do so each year until your grass is thick.

-Another very important thing for turf care is to cut your grass high, leaving it at 2 inches or even 3 inches high.
-This will shade out any weeds which are trying to grow, plus with taller blades of grass there is more chlorophyll, meaning more food for the roots of the grass.
+Another important thing for turf care is to cut your grass high, leaving it at 2 inches or even 3 inches tall.
+This will help to shade and crowd out any weeds which are trying to grow.

-You will also need to monitor for disease and bug problems, making sure to treat them prior to them getting bad and undermining the growth of your grass.
-When you overseed, pick varieties of grass which are bred for natural disease and bug resistance.
+You will also need to monitor for disease and bug problems, making sure to treat them before they get bad and undermine the growth of your grass.
+When you overseed, pick varieties of grass that are bred for natural disease and bug resistance.

 When you are fertilizing your lawn, it is easy to get confused between the different types and which one you should pick.
-From liquid to granular, organic and nitrogen based, knowing what each one is will help you know what to use.
+From liquid to granular, organic, and nitrogen-based, knowing what each one is will help you understand what to use.

-Liquid Fertilizers – the most commonly used liquid fertilizer for homeowners is known as a complete fertilizer and it has the three nutrients which are essential for plants – nitrogen, phosphorus and potassium.
-This type of fertilizer lets you give your plants all their main needs without having to worry about the individual applications of different kinds of fertilizers.
-Some problems do exist with the phosphorus component, however, since the run off of phosphorus can get into waterways and create damage.
-Because of this some areas have passed laws which regulate the application of phosphorus.
+Liquid Fertilizers – The most commonly used liquid fertilizer for homeowners, is known as a complete fertilizer, and it has the three nutrients which are essential for plants – nitrogen, phosphorus, and potassium.
+This type of fertilizer lets you give your plants all their primary needs without having to worry about the individual applications of different kinds of fertilizers.
+Some problems do exist with the phosphorus component; however, since the runoff of phosphorus can get into waterways and create damage.
+Because of this, some areas have passed laws that regulate the application of phosphorus.